JordanKlashi/FrontEnd/README.md

 # Setup frontend React App

-when you want to start coding, you will need firt to enter : npm run build:css then an other terminal : npm start
+when you want to start coding, you will need to enter : npm start

-you will get you're react app working with out backend
+you will get your react app working with out backend, prettier, eslint & tailwindcss

 # Getting Started with Create React App